samuelweiler/gf-ecd/index.md

 Anecdotally, dancers adapted well to the difference frames of reference.

-### Reframing dances: Next Generation Dance Camp, Mt.
+### Reframing / rechoreographing dances: Next Generation Dance Camp, Mt.
 Hood Kiwanis Camp, October 2018

-As an experiment, I rechoreographed proper dances as improper and set an expectation at the start of the session that every dance would use the same frame of reference as an improper contra dance.
-For example, I started Barbarini's Tambourine with "Ravens cast over your left shoulder".
+At the Next Generation dance camp, I called ECD to a crowd with limited ECD experience by treating every dance as though it were improper.
+I instructed the dancers to "line up as though you're doing a contra - larks on the left, ravens on the right".
+I started Barbarini's Tambourine with "Ravens cast over your left shoulder".
 I used "larks" and "ravens" even when I would previously have used global directions (e.g. normally I call Barbarini's Tambourine with "first diagonals cast".

-The Next Generation camp expected to draw a crowd with limited ECD experience.
 On the whole the session went smoothly.
 Anecdotally, most dancers did not notice the experiment.
 At least one dancer reported confusion - they had heard the name of familiar dance (e.g. Barbarini's) and missed the frame of reference setup.

 ## Recommendations for callers: